Is your website ready for 2016?

 - Faster websites make more money.
-Faster websites = more revenue.
-It’s a simple concept, really—websites that load faster are better at attracting and retaining visitors, which makes them more likely to make a purchase.
-Many users won’t stick around if your site takes longer than a couple seconds to load.
-So if your site gets hung up around the 3, 4, or Google forbid, 5 second mark, it’s time to kick things up a notch.
+Faster sites = more revenue.
+It’s a simple concept websites that load faster are better at attracting and retaining visitors, which makes them more likely to make a purchase.
+Many users won’t stick around if your site takes longer than a couple of seconds to load.
+So if your site gets hung up around the 3, 4, or Google forbid, 5-second mark, it’s time to kick things up a notch.

 Switching to HTTP/2 will help solve this problem and then some.
-HTTP/2 can also help your rankings.
-Sites that deliver better user experiences (re: faster sites with useful info) have the potential to rank highly.
-But you could also benefit from some on-page optimization, the kind you can only get from a veteran SEO company.
+HTTP/2 can also improve your rankings.
+Sites that deliver better user experiences (re faster sites with useful info) have the potential to rank highly.
+But you could also benefit from some on-page optimization, the kind you can only get from an experienced SEO company.